-- 7.7.2 Following from Table 7.2, the following three targets have been modelled: - Run E: 299dpa Historic build rates over a longer term 15 year period - Run F: 166dpa Historic build rates over a short term 5 year period - Run G: 529dpa Historic build rates achieved during the peak 5 year period of delivery in the past 15 years - 7.7.3 In considering the implications of the level of housing provision identified in these runs, it is important to account for the market circumstances within which the build rates were achieved.
-For example, the peak build rate modelled occurred over 10 years ago and hence under very different economic conditions than are operational at the current time.
-Similarly, in considering the build rates achieved in the recent past (i.e. 2006/7 to 2011/12), it is important to consider the impacts of the recession on housing completions, particularly from 2007 onwards.
-In addition, as noted in section 3 of this report, it is important to bear in mind that net completion rates have been heavily affected by demolitions of housing, particularly the large scale demolitions which have taken place in North Huyton as part of the New Deal for Communities programme.
+- 7.7.2 Following from Table 7.2, the following three targets have been modelled: - Run E: 266dpa Historic build rates over a longer term 15 year period - Run F: 194dpa Historic build rates over a short term 5 year period - Run G: 529dpa Historic build rates achieved during the peak 5 year period of delivery in the past 15 years - 7.7.3 For these runs, it is important to note that in usual circumstances, the past can be a reasonable guide to the future, given that there has not been any particular event or constraint which could indicate exceptional circumstances in the past.
+However, in considering the implications of the level of housing provision identified in these runs, it is important to account for the market circumstances within which the build rates were achieved, which have at times, been volatile.
+For example, the peak build rate modelled occurred over 10 years ago, during an economic growth period, and hence under very different economic conditions than are operational at the current time.
+Similarly, in considering the build rates achieved in the recent past (i.e. 2008/9 - 2012/13) it is important to consider the impacts of the recession on housing completions, particularly from 2007 onwards.
+In addition, as noted in section 3 of this report, it is important to bear in mind that net completion rates have been heavily affected by specific programmes, including demolitions of housing, particularly the large scale demolitions which have taken place in North Huyton as part of the New Deal for Communities programme.
 The scale of these demolitions means that even if a large number of gross housing completions have been achieved, demolitions will affect the net figure to a high degree.